seanwhs/Tutorials/AI/AI-Fluency/Part2-Advanced-Techniques-and-Workflows.md

 This shifts the model from “helper” to “challenger,” dramatically improving **Discernment**.

-**Rubber Ducking Upgrade**:
-Instead of just explaining code to the AI, ask it to:
-- “Explain why this approach might fail in production.”
-- “Walk through this function as if you were debugging it at 3 AM with a deadline.”

 #### 2. Context Management (Context Hygiene)

-As context windows grow (Gemini and some open-source setups now handle millions of tokens), the bottleneck moves from “how much” to “how well” you prepare information.
+As context windows grow (some models now handle millions of tokens), the bottleneck moves from “how much” to “how well” you prepare information.

 **Best Practices for Context Packages**:
-- **Curate ruthlessly**: Strip boilerplate, old versions, and noise.
+- Curate ruthlessly: Strip boilerplate and noise.
 Provide clean, high-signal documents.
-- **Layer summaries**: Start with an executive summary or key facts, then attach detailed references.
+- Layer summaries: Start with an executive summary, then attach details.
-- **Use structured formats**: JSON, Markdown tables, or clear headings help the model parse faster.
+- Use structured formats: JSON, clean Markdown tables, or clear headings.
-- **Chunk strategically**: For very large projects, break into logical modules and reference them conversationally.

-**Practical Workflow**:
-1. Prepare a “Context Brief” file.
-2. Upload it with: “Use the attached context brief as primary reference.
-Ignore unrelated details.”
-3. For codebases: Use tools like Continue.dev (with local models) or open-source agents to let the AI explore repositories intelligently.

-Good context hygiene turns a good response into an excellent, grounded one.
+- For developers: **Data Normalization** matters — ensure uploaded data is in standardized formats (CSV, clean Markdown, or well-structured code) as models reason significantly better with consistent input.

+**Pro Tip**: On platforms that support it, use **System Prompt Injection** to set a persistent “Context Brief” or project memory.
+This gives the AI long-term context for that conversation or project without repeating it every time.

 #### 3. Meta-Prompting: Let AI Help You Prompt Better

-One of the highest-ROI habits is using an LLM to architect prompts for other (or the same) models.
+One of the highest-ROI habits is using an LLM to architect prompts for other tasks.

 **Prompt Architect Workflow**:
 ```